Alberta separatism: 1980s and 1990s: Surge and decline

-In 1980, Doug Christie, a British Columbia lawyer, formed the WCC in an effort to promote Western separatism.
-In 1980 2700 people gathered for a rally at the Jubilee Auditorium in Edmonton, to listen to a speech from Christie. in which he said "[The Liberals] are begging Quebec: 'Please vote for us!'
-No more begging,".
+In 1980, Doug Christie, a British Columbia lawyer, formed the Western Canada Concept (WCC) in an effort to promote Western separatism.
+That same year, 2,700 people gathered for a rally at the Jubilee Auditorium in Edmonton, to listen to a speech from Christie.
 In 1982, Gordon Kesler was elected to the Alberta legislature in a by-election in Olds-Didsbury as a candidate of the WCC and attracted national attention.
+In addition, the Western Canada Federation (West-Fed) was founded, led by Edmonton businessman Elmer Knutson, who was credited with inspiring the transformation of Western alienation ideas into a political movement.
+Knutson denied being a separatist, but West-Fed was widely regarded as a separatist organization.